-- (a) At minimum, a licensed premises shall have a digital video surveillance system with a minimum camera resolution of 1280 × 720 pixels.
-The video surveillance system shall be able to effectively and clearly record images of the area under surveillance. - (b) To the extent reasonably possible, all video surveillance cameras shall be installed in a manner that prevents intentional obstruction, tampering with, or disabling. - (c) Areas that shall be comprehensively recorded on the video surveillance system include the following: - (1) Areas where cannabis or cannabis products are weighed, packed, stored, quarantined, loaded and unloaded for transportation, prepared, or moved within the premises; - (2) Limited-access areas; - (3) Security rooms; - (4) Areas containing surveillance-system storage devices, which shall contain at least one camera to record the access points to such an area; and - (5) The interior and exterior of all entrances and exits to the premises. - (d) The surveillance system shall record continuously 24 hours per day and at a minimum speed of 15 frames per second. - (e) Monitoring equipment and any on-site surveillance system storage devices shall be located in secure rooms or areas of the premises in an access-controlled environment. - (f) The licensee shall ensure that all surveillance recordings are kept for a minimum of 90 days.
+(a) At minimum, a licensed premises shall have a digital video surveillance system with a minimum camera resolution of 1280 × 720 pixels.
+The video surveillance system shall be able to effectively and clearly record images of the area under surveillance.

+(b) The video surveillance system shall be accessible via remote access by the licensee.

+(c)-To the extent reasonably possible, all video surveillance cameras shall be installed in a manner that prevents intentional obstruction, tampering with, or disabling.

+(dc) Areas that shall be recorded on the video surveillance system include the following:

+(1) Areas where cannabis or cannabis products are weighed, packed, stored, quarantined, loaded and unloaded for transportation, prepared, or moved within the premises;

+(2) Limited-access areas;

+(3) Security rooms;

+(4) Areas containing surveillance-system storage devices, which shall contain at least one camera to record the access points to such an area; and

+(5) The interior and exterior of all entrances and exits to the premises.

+(ed) The surveillance system shall record continuously 24 hours per day and at a minimum speed of 15 frames per second.

+(fe) Monitoring equipment and any Any on-site surveillance system storage devices shall be located in secure rooms or areas of the premises in an access-controlled environment.

+(gf) The licensee shall ensure that all surveillance recordings are kept for a minimum

+Page 52 of 139 Strikeout text is deleted Underline text is added of 90 days.

-- (g) All video surveillance recordings shall be available on the licensed premises and subject to inspection by the Department and shall also be copied and sent, or otherwise provided, to the Department upon request. - (h) The video recordings shall display the current date and time of recorded events.
+(hg) All video surveillance recordings shall be available on the licensed premises and are subject to inspection by the Department and shall also be copied and sent, or otherwise provided, to the Department upon request.

+(ih) The video recordings shall display the current date and time of recorded events.
 Time is to be measured in accordance with the U.S. National Institute of Standards and Technology standards.
-The displayed date and time shall not significantly obstruct the view of recorded images. - (i) If multiple licensed premises are contained within the same building, a single video surveillance coving the entire building may be used by all of the licensees under the following conditions: - (1) Each applicant or licensee shall disclose on their premises diagram where the surveillance recordings are stored; - (2) Each applicant or licensee shall include in their security operating procedures an explanation of how the video surveillance system will be shared, including who is responsible for monitoring the video footage and storing any video recordings; - (3) All licensees shall have immediate access to the surveillance recordings to produce them pursuant to the requirements of this section; - (4) All licensees shall be held responsible and subject to discipline for any violations of the video surveillance requirements.
+The displayed date and time shall not significantly obstruct the view of recorded images.

+(i) If multiple licensed premises are contained within the same building, a single video surveillance system covering the entire building may be used by all of the licensees under the following conditions:

+(1) Each applicant or licensee shall disclose on their premises diagram where the surveillance recordings are stored;

+(2) Each applicant or licensee shall include in their security operating procedures an explanation of how the video surveillance system will be shared, including who is responsible for monitoring the video footage and storing any video recordings;

+(3) All licensees shall have immediate access to the surveillance recordings to produce them pursuant to the requirements of this section;

+(4) All licensees shall be held responsible and subject to discipline for any violations of the video surveillance requirements.

-Reference: Sections 26011.5; and 26070, Business and Professions Code.
+Authority: Sections 26012, 26013 and 26130, Business and Professions Code.
+Reference: Sections 26011.5 and 26070, Business and Professions Code